bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 Message:               Awaiting next reconciliation
 Reason:                Successful
 ```
+**NOTE**: the custom resource kind is SysdigTeam, but when using the oc command, you need to use the pluralized form `sysdig-teams`.
+This behavior is due to the fact that OpenShift automatically generates the plural form for custom resources.
+So you will need to use `oc get sysdig-teams` to list all SysdigTeams

 If both of these show, the `sysdig-team` custom resource is processed successfully.
 You can go back to Sysdig to see the new team scope and default dashboards.